← Work

 One of the most important design decisions in this project was also the simplest: always make the path to a human visible, present, and easy.
 Not buried in a menu.
 Not available only when the AI fails.
 Always there.

-There's a design pattern in healthcare technology that hides human support behind chat flows, FAQ walls, and cost-reduction logic.
+There is a design pattern in healthcare technology that hides human support behind chat flows, FAQ walls, and cost-reduction logic.
 That pattern may be operationally efficient.
 It is consistently trust-destroying.
 We went the other direction: the human option is prominent not because it will be used most of the time, but because its presence changes how the whole system feels to use.

-The patient who never clicks the escalation button still benefits from seeing it there.
+A patient who never clicks the escalation button still benefits from seeing it there.
 That matters.

 What We Built

-• On-demand plain-language translation - converts clinical text to accessible language when requested, without overwriting or hiding the source record
+• On-demand plain-language translation: converts clinical text to accessible language when requested, without overwriting or hiding the source record

-• Audio reading - translated content can be read aloud, extending access to patients with low literacy, visual impairment, or who simply prefer listening
+• Audio reading: translated content can be read aloud, extending access to patients with low literacy, visual impairment, or who simply prefer listening

-• Persistent human escalation - a visible, always-available path to a care coordinator or support staff member, present in every state of the interface
+• Persistent human escalation: a visible, always-available path to a care coordinator or support staff member, present in every state of the interface

-• Transparency about AI limitations - the system is explicit that translations are AI-generated, that clinical decisions should involve a provider, and that accuracy cannot be guaranteed for every term
+• Transparency about AI limitations: the system is explicit that translations are AI-generated, that clinical decisions should involve a provider, and that accuracy cannot be guaranteed for every term

-• Reading level indicator - patients can see what level the plain-language output targets, making the translation itself legible
+• Reading level indicator: patients can see what level the plain-language output targets, making the translation itself legible

 What We Learned